IRAQ

 Indicator Participation in the WTO Information Technology Agreement (ITA) and 2015 expansion (ITA II)

-Türkiye is a signatory of the World Trade Organization (WTO) Information Technology Agreement (ITA) of 1996 but is not a signatory of its 2015 expansion (ITA II).
+Iraq is not a signatory of the 1996 World Trade Organization (WTO) Information Technology Agreement (ITA) nor the 2015 expansion (ITA II).
+In fact, the country is not a member of the WTO.

 Coverage ICT goods